ASX gold stocks guide: Here’s everything you need to know

 West African Resources (ASX:WAF) has found itself a nice spot in West Africa, which has been yielding quite a bit of high-grade gold for the junior.

-The company previously struck grades of up to 860g/t in Burkina Faso and expects its Sanbrado gold mine to be a highly profitable operation producing as much as 301,000 oz in the first year.
+The company previously struck grades of up to 860g/t in Burkina Faso and expects its Sanbrado gold mine in the country to be a highly profitable operation producing as much as 301,000oz in the first year.

 All-in sustaining costs (AISC) of under $US600/oz for the project’s